When you own a small business, you have to take on many of the day-to-day responsibilities yourself—at least in the beginning.

 Having some basic knowledge across all major aspects of business operations can go a long way to making your business flourish, and ultimately turn you into a more well-rounded manager when you do eventually hire staff.

-If you follow me on Twitter, you will know that I emphasize the concept of learning valuable skills a lot.
+If you follow me on Twitter, you will know that I greatly emphasize the concept of learning valuable skills.
 This is because I see small businesses struggling to grow, who cannot handle the costs of

 professional freelancers and web development agencies.

 If you are a small business owner, this post is for you.
 Shall we?
 Let’s go!

 This may sound funny to you.
 But the truth is, many business owners do not know how to sell.

 For me, Selling is an art.
 But unlike many other art forms, the art of sales is something anybody can learn.

 You have to know how to sell yourself, sell your products or services, and listen to your customers while ensuring you get buy-in from your employees, partners or investors.

 It is one of the Most Powerful skills for Business owners

 Knowing how to persuade all stakeholders is one of many keys to running a successful business.